About a Boy (film): Soundtrack

+Release

+The film had previews in the United Kingdom on 21 April and 25 April 2002 and officially opened on 26 April.
+It opened the first Tribeca Festival in New York City on 8 May 2002.
+It was released in the United States and Canada on 17 May 2002.

 Reception

 Box office

+In the UK, the film opened at number one grossing £3.7 million ($5.4 million) in its opening weekend (including previews of around $1.5 million), making it the third-highest opening weekend of the year to date, behind Monsters, Inc. and Ocean's Eleven.

+The film grossed $8.6 million in its opening weekend in the United States and Canada, finishing fourth at the box office.

 With a budget of US$30 million, the film grossed $130.5 million.

-The film made $8.6 million in its opening weekend, finishing fourth at the box office.

-In the UK, the film earned $5.4 million in its opening weekend, making it the third-highest opening weekend of 2002, behind Monsters, Inc. and Ocean's Eleven.

 Critical response

 About a Boy received critical acclaim.
 On Rotten Tomatoes, the film holds an approval rating of 93% based on 185 reviews, and an average rating of 7.7/10.
 The website's critical consensus states, "About a Boy benefits tremendously from Hugh Grant's layered performance, as well as a funny, moving story that tugs at the heartstrings without tilting into treacle."
 Metacritic assigned the film a weighted average score of 75 out of 100, based on 38 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In December 2002, the film was chosen by the American Film Institute as one of the ten best movies of the year.
 The Washington Post declared the film to be "that rare comedy-drama that dares to choose messiness over closure, prickly independence over fetishised coupledom, and honesty over typical Hollywood endings."
 Rolling Stone wrote, "The acid comedy of Grant's performance carries the film [and he] gives this pleasing heartbreaker the touch of gravity it needs".

 Roger Ebert observed that "the Cary Grant department is understaffed, and Hugh Grant shows here that he is more than a star, he is a resource."
 The film earned Grant his third Golden Globe nomination, while the London Film Critics Circle named Grant its Best British Actor and GQ honoured him as one of the magazine's men of the year 2002.
 "His performance can only be described as revelatory," wrote critic Ann Hornaday, adding that "Grant lends the shoals layer upon layer of desire, terror, ambivalence and self-awareness."